Textualize/rich/docs/source/text.rst

 Rich Text
 =========

 Rich has a :class:`~rich.text.Text` class you can use to mark up strings with color and style attributes.
-You can consider this class to be a mutable string with additional style information.
+You can consider this class to be like a mutable string which also contains style information.

 One way to add a style to Text is the :meth:`~rich.text.Text.stylize` method which applies a style to a start and end offset.
 Here is an example::